blangel/uncial/README.md

     LOG.trace("Your os is '%s' and you have %d CPUs.", System.getProperty("os.name"), Runtime.getRuntime().availableProcessors());

 #### Using the static `Log` Methods:
-Same methods as the `Logger` interface but accessed statically without sacrificing knowing the `Class` from which the log call originated (albeit at a slight performance penalty).
+Same methods as the `Logger` interface but accessed statically.
+Note, this does not sacrifice knowing the `Class` from which the log call originated (albeit it does incur a slight performance penalty).

     Log.trace("Your os is '%s' and you have %d CPUs.", System.getProperty("os.name"), Runtime.getRuntime().availableProcessors());

 Configuration
 ---------------------

 Nope, no xml configuration available.
 Configuration is done in java code or via __JMX__.
-By default, no `Appenders` are configured so at minimum you'll need to configure an `Appender`.
+Note, by default, no `Appenders` are configured.
+So at minimum you'll need to configure an `Appender`.
 But don't worry it's __easy__!
 Here are some examples:

 ##### Console appender (stdout)